karenachi/karenachi.github.io/_posts/2020-02-28-test-markdown.md

 **My Personality**

 One other think I've learned the most in this mentorship is how my personality can affect my decisions in the real world.
-I have passed a 16-personalities and it turned out I have an Advocate personality. ( You can find more about it in the "about me" page ).
+I have passed a 16-personalities and it turned out I have an Advocate personality. ( You can find more about it in the [about me](https://karenachi.github.io/aboutme/) ).

 **Goals Of My Career**